Certifying algorithms and relevant properties of Reversible Primitive Permutations with Lean: Reversible Primitive Permutations ( )

 Once defined \lstinline|inv| in Figure~\ref{fig:RPP-inv} and \lstinline|ev| in Figure~\ref{fig:RPP-ev} we can prove:

-certifying that \lstinline|f| and \lstinline|f⁻¹| are each other inverse.
+certifying that \lstinline|h| and \lstinline|h⁻¹| are each other inverse.
 We start by focusing on the main details to prove \lstinline|theorem inv_co_l| in \LEAN.
-The proof proceeds by (structural) induction on \lstinline|f|, which generates 9 cases, one for each clause that defines \lstinline|RPP|.
+The proof proceeds by (structural) induction on \lstinline|h|, which generates 9 cases, one for each clause that defines \lstinline|rpp|.
 One can go through the majority of them smoothly.
 Some comments about two of the more challenging cases follow.